radstevee/tgttos-remake/README.md

 - /stopgame - This is used to stop the Game, which still has to be used after finish.
 - /colour - You can change your block colour with this.

-The map was not built by me, but by [MickeyKat](https://www.planetminecraft.com/member/mickeykat/) on PlanetMinecraft.
+The Skydive map was not built by me, but by [MickeyKat](https://www.planetminecraft.com/member/mickeykat/) on PlanetMinecraft.
 The whole map can be found [here](https://www.planetminecraft.com/project/tgttos-skydive-practise-map/).

+# Things that work right now
+Base game
+Chickens
+Timer

+# Things that don't work right now
+Multiplayer

+Anyone other than me playing

+Scoreboard

+Other maps